glamrock/Stormy/README.md

 Stormy
 =========

-*Stormy* is a wizard to help people create Tor Hidden Services with just a couple of clicks.
+*Stormy* is a wizard to help people create Tor Onion Services with just a couple of clicks.
 Originally, it was setup to install Ghost (a swanky nodejs-based blog platform), but has since expanded to include Jabber, IRC, Cozy (personal cloud), and Diaspora (social media) options.

 ##Options

 Running `one-click-blog.sh` will install Ghost and Tor, as well as configuring torrc and nginx.

-Running `stormy.sh` will guide you through several options to set up a Tor hidden service that meets your needs.
+Running `stormy.sh` will guide you through several options to set up a Tor onion service that meets your needs.

 There are plans to package Stormy in the future.

-**Reminder:** Always create hidden services on *their own machine*. ***Always***.
+**Reminder:** Always create onion sites and services on *their own machine*. ***Always***.

 ###Dependencies
 * Ghost